Why is my vinyl siding warping?

-However, the entire point to having a window in the first place is to get natural light into your space.
+However, the entire point of having a window in the first place is to get natural light into your space.

 Installing EZ Snap window shade over the Low-E window is the best way to fix a window while still keeping natural light.

 EZ Snap works by blocking 90 percent of the sun’s heat and light from ever reaching the glass.

 What does reflect off the glass gets filtered a second time on its way back out, ensuring that no hot spots can form from any Low-E glass reflections.

-To see how well the shade mesh works in action, here’s a review a customer sent in who had a Low-E window that was melting siding.
+To see how well the shading mesh works in action, here’s a review a customer sent in who had a Low-E window that was melting their siding.
 The video shows both the before and after of how EZ Snap stopped the hot spots from forming.